 Although you have to replace the ink cartridges often, the cost per print is reasonably low because the ink cartridges are relatively cheap.
 That said, it'll still add up if you print a lot.
 You'll easily spend more on replacement ink than the printer itself.

 The Canon PIXMA MG2522 is very slow at printing black and color documents.
-Printing photos in the Standard Quality is quick, but High Quality takes a lot longer, around 2 minutes and 5 seconds.
+Printing photos in Standard Quality is quick, but High Quality takes a lot longer, around 2 minutes and 5 seconds.
 It can't perform duplex printing automatically, so you'll have to manually reinsert the sheets into the input tray when prompted.
 The input tray holds 60 plain sheets of paper or 20 sheets of 4" x 6" photo paper.
+Check out the HP ENVY 6555e if you want a similar printer that supports automatic duplex printing.

 The Canon PIXMA MG2522 printer supports custom sizes ranging from 4" to 8.5" x 6" to 26.61".